berkeley-sgsa/mysite/content/current_students/books.md

 </br>*Undergraduate-level textbook, has been used previously as a textbook for Stat 151A.
 Appropriate for beginners to R who would like to learn how to use linear models in practice.
 Does not cover GLMs.*

 ### Experimental Design
-- ''Design of Comparative Experiments'' by RA Bailey
+- ''Design of Comparative Experiments'' by Rosemary A Bailey
 </br>*Classic, approachable text, free for download [here](http://www.maths.qmul.ac.uk/~rab/DOEbook/)*

-### Machine Learning
+### Machine Learning (see also Probabilistic Modeling and Sampling)
-- ''The Elements of Statistical Learning'' by Hastie, Tibshirani, and Friedman.
+- ''The Elements of Statistical Learning'' by Hastie, Tibshirani, and Friedman
 </br>*Comprehensive but superficial coverage of all modern machine learning techniques for handling data.
 Introduces PCA, EM algorithm, k-means/hierarchical clustering, boosting, classification and regression trees, random forest, neural networks, etc. ...the list goes on.
 Download the book [here](http://www-stat.stanford.edu/~tibs/ElemStatLearn/).*
 - ''Computer Age Statistical Inference: Algorithms, Evidence, and Data Science'' by Hastie and Efron.
-- ''Pattern Recognition and Machine Learning'' by Bishop.
+- ''Pattern Recognition and Machine Learning'' by Bishop
-- ''Bayesian Reasoning and Machine Learning'' by Barber.
+- ''Bayesian Reasoning and Machine Learning'' by Barber
 </br>*Available [online](http://web4.cs.ucl.ac.uk/staff/D.Barber/pmwiki/pmwiki.php?n=Brml.HomePage)*.
-- ''Probabilistic Graphical Models'' by Koller and Friedman.
+- ''Probabilistic Graphical Models'' by Koller and Friedman

-### Theoretical Statistics
+- ''Deep Learning'' by Goodfellow, Bengio and Courville

+### Multiple Testing, Post-Selection Inference and Selective Inference
+- ''Multiple Comparisons: theory and methods'' by Jason Hsu
+</br>*One of many sources in this field of research.
+Most of the literature comes from research papers.*

+</br>*More information available through online seminar.*

+### Probabilistic Modeling and Sampling (see also Machine Learning)
+- ''Monte Carlo Statistical Methods'' by Robert and Casella
+</br>*A comprehensive text on sampling approaches.*
+- ''Handbook of Approximate Bayesian Computation'' by Sisson, Fan and Beaumont
+- ''Graphical Models, Exponential Families, and Variational Inference'' by Wainwright and Jordan
+</br>*Assuming knowledge at the level of Stat 210AB, elucidates how exponential families can be used in large-scale and interpretable probabilistic modeling.*

+### Theory and Foundations
 - ''Theoretical Statistics: Topics for a Core Course'' by Keener
 </br>*The primary text for Stat 210A.
 Download from [SpringerLink](http://link.springer.com/book/10.1007%2F978-0-387-93839-4).*
 - ''Theory of Point Estimation'' by Lehmann and Casella
 </br>*A good reference for Stat 210A.*
 - ''Testing Statistical Hypotheses'' by Lehmann and Romano
 </br>*A good reference for Stat 210A.*
-''Empirical Processes in M-Estimation'' by van de Geer
+- ''Empirical Processes in M-Estimation'' by van de Geer
 </br>*Some students find this helpful to supplement the material in 210B.*